 The affirmative vote of a majority of votes cast, whether in person or by proxy, is required to approve the Proposal.
-Under the current rules of the NYSE, abstentions are considered votes cast and will have the same effect as a vote cast "against" the Proposal.
+Abstentions are not considered votes cast and will have no effect on the Proposal.

-THE BOARD RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE $\,$ RH 2023 STOCK INCENTIVE PLAN.
+THE BOARD RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE RH 2023 STOCK INCENTIVE PLAN.